 I’m not a financial advisor nor am I pensions expert.
-I’m just someone who has been self-employed for over a decade and has been forced to learn how to manage my money both now and in the future.
+I’m just someone who has been self-employed for over a decade and has been forced to learn how to manage my money both now and for the future.

 When I plucked up the courage to address my pension I realised walking away was a huge mistake because I found myself in a situation where I was having to pay more of my income into my pension to make up for the years I had missed.